koko-cs23/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script in file 5-listfilesdigitonly displays current directory contents long format with user and group ID displayed numerically including hidden files.
 Script in file 6-firstdirectory creates a directory named my_first_directory in the tmp directory.
-Script in file 7-movethatfile moves the file betty from tmp directory to my_first_directory
+Script in file 7-movethatfile moves the file betty from tmp directory to my_first_directory Script in file 8-firstdelete deletes the file betty in the my_first_directory directory